 The vaccine centre itself will be managed by five people and will give maximum 100 vaccines per day.
 The vaccine recipient has to wait for 30 minutes before leaving the centre post-vaccination.

-29. What are the different types of Corona vaccines likely to be available for use in near future?
+are the different types of Corona vaccines likely to be available for use in

 Other Indian companies like Biological E, Cadila Healthcare and Genova are also in advanced stage of vaccine development.